Orientable hyperbolic 4-manifolds over the 120-cell: Combinatorics of the 120-cell

+\begin{remark} The convex hull in $\mathbb{R}^4$ of these 120 points is the regular 4-dimensional polytope 600-cell, which is dual to the 120-cell $\mathcal{E}$.
+If we forget the group structure of $\mathcal{D}^*$ and regard it as a set, it is the vertex set of the 600-cell. \end{remark}

-The right-angled 120-cell $\mathcal{E}$ is a 4-dimensional compact hyperbolic polytope with volume $\frac{34}{3}\pi^{2}$.
-It has 120 dodecahedral facets, 720 pentagonal ridges, 1200 edges, and 600 vertices as shown in Figure \ref{figure:cell}.
-There are 4 facets meeting at each vertex.
-Figure \ref{figure:cell} shows a tessellation of $\mathbb{S}^3$ into 120 many dodecahedra and the layer structure of the facet boundary.
-The first layer is the unbounded dodecahedral facet containing $\infty$.
+\begin{remark} The right-angled 120-cell $\mathcal{E}$ is a 4-dimensional compact hyperbolic polytope of dihedral angle $\frac{\pi}{2}$ and volume $\frac{34}{3}\pi^{2}$ \cite{Martelli:2018}.
+It has the same face lattice with the Euclidean 120-cell. \end{remark}

+The 120-cell has 120 dodecahedral facets, 720 pentagonal ridges, 1200 edges, and 600 vertices.
+There are four facets meeting at each vertex.
+Figure \ref{figure:cell} shows a layer structure of the facets of the 120-cell.
+The first layer is the unbounded dodecahedral facet that contains $\infty$.
 The second layer consists of 12 dodecahedral facets.
 The adjacencies between the second and third layers can be seen in Figure \ref{figure:cell} with little effort.
-We will talk more about the layer structure later.

-Now by building some appropriate Voronoi cells we can obtain a demonstration of the 4-dimensional polytope 120-cell by means of quaternion.
-First of all we give the definition of Voronoi cell. \begin{definition} Suppose $V$ is a finite set of points in a metric space $X$, the \emph{Voronoi cell} about a point $q\in V$ is the set $Vor(q)=\{r\in X|for~~ all~~ p\in V,~~d_X(q,r)\leq d_X(r,p)\}$. \end{definition}

-We now give a point set in the $3$-sphere $\mathbb{S}^3$ such that the Voronoi cell around each point is a regular spherical dodecahedron.
-And those cells actually form a tiling of $\mathbb{S}^3$.
+It may be easily checked that the 120-cell is a regular polytope, for example see \cite[Theorem 5.7]{S.Schleimer H.Segerman:15}.